Alexandra Sharp - Director & Researcher

 “Earth is moving towards its sixth mass extinction – when over 75% of lifeforms become extinct.
 This will be the first mass extinction caused by human activity, and not by natural events.
 It is more urgent than ever, to expose the successful practices that are being used to help prevent the diminishing natural world from disappearing forever.
 What is different about Through the Eyes of a Ranger, is that it not only highlights the specialized work of anti-poaching canine units but focuses equally on the human lives behind these teams.
 By showing the sorrows, fears, anguish – but also the joys, hope and freedom – of these dedicated and courageous people, the film brings an innovative and fresh look at the world of anti-poaching.
 Since the outbreak of the COVID-19 pandemic, tourism has all but ceased, forcing operators to let go of their staff, security and anti-poaching units.
 This has led to sky-rocketing poaching rates, for which many parks are no longer equipped.
 At this critical time, I urge you to watch our film, share their success and donate to the cause.
 It has been eye-opening to research the successes that anti-poaching dogs have had in the protection of Africa’s endangered species.
 This film manages to seize people by a shocking moment of raw reality yet also draw them in by a tender, compassionate story.
 I believe that this contrast will transform people’s perspective on the meaning of wildlife conservation.
 My underlying ethos is a devotion to free-living things and wild places, driven by my deep love and wonder for the living world.
 Animals saving animals is a twist on a story that most people will never forget.”

 Having discovered a love for film, computer games and music at a very young age, Nate pursued an education in media and film studies which quickly led to music production and sound design.
 Upon completing ‘Sound design for film, games and television’ at SSR London in 2016, he utilised his 15 years of leadership and management skills as the Head of Operations at an experiential showroom focused on VR, AR, AI and new emerging technology called Sandbox HQ.
 Nate has since worked closely with VR start-ups such as Cortopia Studios, the makers of the VR cross-platform award-winning game Wands providing in game feedback, beta testing and participating in community discussions and subsequent update testing and review.
 Nate recently worked with Immersionn.com, a new startup in VR documentary distribution as Consultant Project Manager for their initial pre-launch build and launch faze.
-He is also working with Iron Wheel Studios as Producer and Audio Director on their upcoming adventure/puzzle/thriller VR game “One Sunday Mourning”.
+He is also currently working on an upcoming adventure/puzzle/thriller VR game “One Sunday Morning”.

 "Now more than ever, the detrimental effects of the illegal wildlife trade for human consumption has forced us to re-evaluate how we interact and take from the world we live in.
 With COVID-19 being a suspected direct result of the illegal meat trade, we have been forced into isolation.
 For people like Conraad and Ankeline, this isolation and fight has been their reality for over 30 years between them.
 Living in the remote South African bush, they have spent their lives battling against poaching with their canine partners.
 I believe these are the heroes, the world needs to know about.